oracle/cloudtestdrive/AppDev/weblogic-kubernetes/install-traefik/install-traefik.md

 STATUS: deployed
 REVISION: 1
 TEST SUITE: None
-NOTES:
-1. Get Traefik\'s load balancer IP/hostname:

-     NOTE: It may take a few minutes for this to become available.

-     You can watch the status by running:

-         $ kubectl get svc traefik-operator --namespace traefik -w

-     Once 'EXTERNAL-IP' is no longer '<pending>':

-         $ kubectl describe svc traefik-operator --namespace traefik | grep Ingress | awk '{print $3}'

-2. Configure DNS records corresponding to Kubernetes ingress resources to point to the load balancer IP/hostname found in step 1
 ```

 The Traefik installation is basically done.
 Verify the Traefik (load balancer) services: